smallkirby/lysithea/README.md

 # It is...

-Small cute snippet manager for CTF kernel pwn challenges.
+Small cute utils for CTF kernel pwn challenges.

-This is an expansion of [`mr.sh`](https://github.com/smallkirby/snippet/blob/master/exploit/kernel/mr.sh).

 # Installation